 - For cubes: Cook on high pressure for slightly longer at 5 minutes and perform a quick release.

 Don’t let celeriac turn you off.
 It looks a little ugly if we’re being frank, but it’s quite a fun veggie to add to your diet!
 The Instant Pot makes it a little less intimidating to cook, too.
 Once you get past its bumpy, fuzzy, unsightly outside, it’s a world of flavour and nutrition inside.
 Celeriac is also called celery root.
-It’s a lot like potato, except it tastes like celery.
+It’s a lot like a potato, except it tastes like celery.
 It’s milder though, and rather enjoyable.
 It is good baked (or in this case, pressure steamed), as a mash, and in soups.
 It’s best as a mash when mixed with other starches or roots.

 For sliced or cubed celery root: